 COTTON USA Mark Recognition

 CCI realizes that for the COTTON USA program to be effective consumers must first know what the COTTON USA Mark is and the quality it represents.
-The adjacent graph demonstrates how Mark awareness grew among targeted consumers in CCI program countries from 1989 through 2011.
-As shown, consumer awareness of the COTTON USA Mark in target countries worldwide averaged 12 percent in 1989 and has reached over 40 percent in recent years.
+The graph below demonstrates how Mark awareness grew among targeted consumers in CCI program countries from 1989 through 2011.
+As shown, consumer awareness of the COTTON USA Mark in target countries worldwide has grown from an average of 12 percent in 1989 to near the 40 percent mark in recent years.

 Even more telling is the comparison of attitudes toward products containing U.S. cotton as compared to “any cotton” (cotton that is not identified as coming from any particular country).
-The graph on the following page compares the preference for U.S. cotton to any “other cotton” since the COTTON USA program began.
+The graph below compares the preference for U.S. cotton to any “other cotton” since the COTTON USA program began.
 Over this period, U.S. cotton has moved from being viewed as less favorable by a margin of 7 percentage points to the current position where it is viewed as more preferable by 10 percentage points.
-This includes the recent addition of new countries to the COTTON USA Mark promotion program, some of which have strong domestic cotton production.
+This includes those countries in the COTTON USA Mark promotion program that also have strong domestic cotton production.
 Clearly COTTON USA promotion is driving a change in attitudes of consumers of textile products.

 The data in the previous graphs clearly indicate that, over the years, CCI has been successful at establishing the COTTON USA Mark as a symbol of quality cotton products made from a majority of U.S. cotton.